-Room 3308 HSC South Phone: (304) 293-0299 Email: sarah.opatz@hsc.wvu.edu
+Room 3308 HSC South Phone: Email:

-Ms. Opatz is the first point of contact for students on most issues.
-If she doesn't know the answer, she will find it for you or refer you to the person who does.
-She serves as the academic advisor for the majority of students, and all of her advisees will meet with her at least once each semester.
+Your Advisor is the first point of contact for students on most issues.
+If they do not know the answer, they will find it for you or refer you to the person who does.
+All students will meet with the advisor at least once each semester.
+Appointments can be made in person or virtually.

-Audra Hamrick, MA, NCC, LPC - Director of Public Health Practice and Undergraduate StudiesRoom: 3303 HSC SouthPhone: (304) 293-8043Email: ahamric3@hsc.wvu.edu
+Audra Hamrick, MA, NCC, LPC - Director of Undergraduate Studies

+Room: 3306B HSC South Phone: (304) 293-8043 Email: audra.hamrick@hsc.wvu.edu

 Ms. Hamrick has primary oversight for the Bachelor of Science in Public Health program and guides curriculum development and implementation, administers policies and engages in program evaluation.
-Ms. Hamrick also directs the professional field experience of all students as part of their capstone experience.
+Ms. Hamrick also directs the SPH Capstone experience for all students.
 She is a licensed counselor and uses that experience to improve student experiences and is available to students and their families.